-- Don’t agree to pay the debt, not even a partial payment, and don’t acknowledge the amount owed until you are convinced it is yours – with written proof.
+- Don’t agree to anything unless you’re sure how much you owe.
+Don’t agree to pay the debt, not even a partial payment, and don’t acknowledge the amount owed until you are convinced it is yours – with written proof.

-- If no proof of the debt is provided, instruct the debt collector in writing to discontinue all further contact and collection efforts.
+- Ask for proof.
+If no proof of the debt is provided, instruct the debt collector in writing to discontinue all further contact and collection efforts.

-- If the matter is concerning an old debt, it may be uncollectible because of time limitations imposed on collections.
+- Consider the timeline.
+If the matter is concerning an old debt, it may not be able to be collected due to time limitations.
 Statute of limitations vary from state to state, and for different kinds of debt.
 Most states impose a period of three to six years.
 You may want to get assistance from a legal aid lawyer, your attorney, or your State Attorney General’s Office.

-- Check your credit report to make sure that there has been no negative impact to your credit rating.
+- Get a copy of your credit report.
+Check your credit report to make sure that there has been no negative impact to your credit rating.